howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 Prisma is an [open source](https://github.com/prisma/prisma) database toolkit that makes it easy for developers to reason about their data and how they access it, by providing a clean and type-safe API for submitting database queries.

-It mainly consists of three parts:
+It mainly consists of three tools:

-- **Prisma Client**: An auto-generated and type-safe query builder for Node.js & TypeScript
+- **Prisma Client**: An auto-generated and type-safe query builder for Node.js & TypeScript.
-- **Prisma Migrate** (experimental): A declarative data modeling & migration system
+- **Prisma Migrate** (experimental): A declarative data modeling & migration system.
-- **Prisma Studio** (experimental): A GUI to view and edit data in your database
+- **Prisma Studio** (experimental): A GUI to view and edit data in your database.

-In this tutorial, you will be seting everything up from scratch and taking full advantage of these three features.
+In this tutorial, you will be setting everything up from scratch and taking full advantage of these three features.
 We want to get you building stuff right away, so explanations of Prisma concepts will be kept light but we have included links to [Prisma docs](https://www.prisma.io/docs/) in case you want to dive deeper on any particular concept.

 ### Why Prisma?

-You've now understood the basic mechanics of how GraphQL servers work under the hood and the beauty of GraphQL itself - it actually only follows a few very simple rules.
+You've now understood the basic mechanics of how GraphQL servers work under the hood and the beauty of GraphQL itself -- it actually only follows a few very simple rules.
 The statically typed schema and the GraphQL engine that resolves the queries inside the server take away major pain points commonly dealt with in API development.

 Well, in real-world applications you're likely to encounter many scenarios where implementing the resolvers can become extremely complex.
 Especially because GraphQL queries can be nested multiple levels deep, the implementation often becomes tricky and can easily lead to performance problems.

 Most of the time, you also need to take care of many additional workflows such as authentication, authorization (permissions), pagination, filtering, realtime, integrating with 3rd-party services or legacy systems, and so on.

-Prisma is focused on addressing that and [making developers more productive](https://www.prisma.io/docs/understand-prisma/why-prisma#prisma-makes-developers-productive) when working with databases.
+Prisma is focused on addressing that issue and [making developers more productive](https://www.prisma.io/docs/understand-prisma/why-prisma#prisma-makes-developers-productive) when working with databases.

-Speaking of being productive and building awesome stuff, let's jump in and continue with our HackerNews Clone! 🏎💨
+Speaking of being productive and building awesome stuff, let's jump back in and continue with our HackerNews Clone! 🏎💨

 ### Setting up our project with Prisma and SQLite